 Long story short, (too late?)
 I not only learned to like nuts, I began to love them!
 Especially the candied type.
 But add a touch of salt in the mix and you have a magical sweet, salty, crunchy combo that I could eat all day long.

 OK – enough chatter!
 Let me now share with you the easiest and most delicious recipe for Sweet and Salty Maple Walnuts that will have you high-fiving me through your computer.

-FYI – these Salty Sweet Maple Walnuts make great homemade gifts to give to friends, family and neighbors during the holidays.
+FYI – these maple walnuts make great homemade gifts to give to friends, family and neighbors during the holidays.
 But beware, you just might feel a little guilty about how many compliments you’ll receive because they were just so darn easy make!

 But if you’re just making them for your household to eat, my favorite way to enjoy them (besides just eating them straight) is on top of a salad.
 Just be sure to add them after the salad has already been dressed.
 Otherwise the dressing may strip the maple syrup from the walnuts and part of the wondrous tastiness will be lost.

 There I go again with the chatter!
 Can you tell I’m passionate about these walnuts??
 I’ll share the recipe now.
 And I really mean it this time!

 1. First – measure out one cup of walnut halves and add them to a dry frying pan.
 Turn the fire on medium-high heat to begin the toasting process.
 While the nuts are toasting, get out a sheet of parchment paper and lay it somewhere on the counter near by.

 2. Once the nuts are fragrant and take on a slightly darker color (about three minutes), add roughly two tablespoons of pure 100% maple syrup to the pan.
 Quickly grab a spoon and stir the nuts in with the syrup.